Introduction

 }

-This imports the frostyconfig package first introduced in the tutorial on working with a custom registry.
+This imports the frostyconfig package first introduced in the tutorial Working with a custom module registry.
 Instead of depending on a version of that module published to a custom registry, we have instead published a version to the Central Registry.
 In our local module we define some concrete values for the configuration, constrained by the frostyconfig.#Config schema.

 5